 - New Task to Purchase Order Template Linkage: Opens a window to link a new purchase order template to this task.
-For more information on this window, see Linking Purchase Order Templates to Tasks on page 177. - Unit Maintenance Plans section: Lists any unit maintenance plan records that use this task.
+For more information on this window, see Linking Purchase Order Templates to Tasks on page 178. - Unit Maintenance Plans section: Lists any unit maintenance plan records that use this task.
 A unit maintenance plan includes a task, a timing record (e.g. every three months) and a unit to be serviced according to the timing and the task.
-For more on unit maintenance plans, see Unit Maintenance Plans on page 159. - Unit: Lists units to receive planned maintenance using this task.
-For more on units, see Units on page 421. - Timing: Lists the timing for the plan.
+For more on unit maintenance plans, see Unit Maintenance Plans on page 158. - Unit: Lists units to receive planned maintenance using this task.
+For more on units, see Units on page 422. - Timing: Lists the timing for the plan.
 For more on maintenance timing, see Maintenance Timing on page 168. - Next Available Date: The next date on which the job could possibly be performed.
 If there's already an open work order for this job, this will be the day after the open work order is scheduled to finish.
-If there isn't such an open work order, this is typically the day after the last time you generated PM work orders. - New Unit Maintenance Plan: Opens a window to set up a unit maintenance plan using this task. - Create unplanned Maintenance Work Order: Uses the selected unit maintenance plan to make a work order immediately.
+If there isn't such an open work order, this is typically the day after the last time you generated PM work orders. - New Unit Maintenance Plan: Opens a window to set up a unit maintenance plan using this task.

+- Create unplanned Maintenance Work Order: Uses the selected unit maintenance plan to make a work order immediately.
 For example, suppose the plan specifies an oil change on a particular vehicle.
 Clicking this button immediately creates an oil change work order for the vehicle.
-For more information, see Creating an Unplanned Maintenance Work Order on page 166. - New Select Scheduling Basis: Opens a window to let you set the scheduling basis for an existing unit maintenance plan.
+For more information, see Creating an Unplanned Maintenance Work Order on page 166. - Correct Missing Schedule Basis: This is similar to Select Scheduling Basis (see below) but lets you specify a scheduling basis for several unit maintenance plans at once.
+For more information, see Changing the Scheduling Basis for Multiple Unit Maintenance Plans on page 166. - Select Scheduling Basis: Opens a window to let you set the scheduling basis for an existing unit maintenance plan.
 The scheduling basis is when the clock starts ticking for future planned maintenance jobs-typically the date or meter reading for the most recent such job done on the unit.
 For more, see Selecting a Scheduling Basis on page 165.